Lars Gule

 Lars Gule (born 24 June 1955) is a Norwegian philosopher.
 He has graduated with a doctorate in philosophy, and is an associate professor (at Oslo Metropolitan University).
 From 2000 to 2005 he was secretary general of the Norwegian Humanist Association.
 Gule became known to the general public in 1977 when after having joined the DFLP group, Gule was arrested in Beirut, Lebanon with Semtex in his luggage intended for Israeli targets leading to a six-month conviction and subsequent deportation.
-He remains active as a anti-Israel activist.
+He remains active as an anti-Israel activist.
 Gule is often used by Norwegian media as an authority on questions regarding the Middle East, Islam and extremism.

 Education and professional life

 Lars Gule studied history, philosophy and social science at the University of Bergen and received his doctoral degree in philosophy (doctor artium) at the same university in 2003 when he defended the dissertation Social Development and Political Progress in Two Traditions A Conceptual and Comparative Analysis of Western and Arab-Islamic Ideas of Social and Political Change and Improvement.

 In 1987 he administered the Middle Eastern Languages and Culture subject as well as The Centre for the Study of the Sciences and the Humanities, both at the University of Bergen.
 In 1989, he was associated with the Chr.
 Michelsen Institute (CMI) human rights programme as a PhD student and administrator.
 He later returned to the University of Bergen (Centre for Development Studies) as coordinator of the research programme Nature, Society and Water (1998–2000).

 From July 2000 to December 2005 he was secretary general of the Norwegian Humanist Association (see below).
 From February 2006 he was Programme Director at the Center for Multicultural and International Work (Sefia) (discontinued) at Oslo University College, and in August 2007 he moved to a position as associate professor (following the closure of Sefia) related to the fields of multicultural understanding and development studies at the Department of Education and International Studies, Oslo and Akershus University College.
 From January 2009, the Gule was also associated with HiO's (from 1 August 2011 HiOA's) Centre for the Study of Professions (SPS) in a 50% position as a post doctor.
 From January 2010 he became a full-time post doctor research fellow at the SPS and worked, inter alia, with professional practice in multicultural society.
 The post doctor fellowship ended in August 2013.
 From November the same year he obtained a full-time position as associate professor at the same university college, now a full university OsloMet, continuing to work on multicultural issues.
 However, Gule's research interests have moved in the direction of extremism after the terrorist attacks in Oslo and at Utøya on 22 July 2011, and from the fall semester of 2015 he is contributing to the teaching of a 15 ECT credit course called "Knowledge on Extremism and Radicalisation" (in Norwegian).